Updated April 15

 - Pharmacy staff not working in settings at higher tiers

-The state is recommending that hospitals and health departments administer vaccines to people in Phase 1A and Phase 1B concurrently during January and February.
+The state recommended that hospitals and health departments administer vaccines to people in Phase 1A and Phase 1B concurrently during January and February.

 As of Jan.
-25, California has moved people ages 65 and older into Tier 1.
+25, California moved people ages 65 and older into Tier 1.

 - Individuals 65 and older (changed Jan.
 25 to add people 65-74)

 - Workers in education, childcare, emergency services*, and food and agriculture.